 This example will return the Financial Year for today's date.
 This can then be set to a variable to be used in another query

-me@jaykilleen.com wrote this about 6 years ago and it was last updated about 6 years ago.
+me@jaykilleen.com wrote this almost 7 years ago and it was last updated almost 7 years ago.

 Sometimes I write small queries to simply return a value direct from our databases.
 This might be a way to manually test against another report (ie PowerBI or Excel) or just sanity check a result.
 Alot of times I need to use the current financial year.